Welcome to today's edition of the Rush 24-7 podcast.

 This is bombshell news to the New York delegation.

-One flyby over New York City that scared the bejeezers out of people.
+First, Obama does an Air Force One flyby over New York City that scared the bejezers out of people.

 Even the people in Goldman Sachs were scared.

-That some of big donors are being shown a trip over the Statue of Liberty in New York in Air Force One at a low cruising altitude, and they forgot to tell in New York for security reasons, because they were afraid somebody might shoot it down, as they didn't tell anybody that Air Force One was going to be there.
+Probably the theory, the best theory going around is that that was a donor flight, that some big donors are being shown a trip over the Statue of Liberty in New York in Air Force One at a low cruising altitude, and they forgot to tell in New York for security reasons because they were afraid somebody might shoot it down as they didn't tell anybody Air Force One was going to be there.

 So you do that, then you rub a little salt in New Yorkers' wounds over 9-11.

-And uh now this article closes with a bang at the last line of the story health and human services officials and the White House did not have an immediate response to demands from the New York delegation for an explanation.
+Health and human services officials and the White House did not have an immediate response to demands from the New York delegation for an explanation.

-Let's quickly go to the audio sound bites to reference this.
+Let's quickly go to the audio soundbites to reference this.

-How how would you counter that?
+How would you counter that?

 This is the core issue.

-Is the Republican Party going to take the position that they simply are gonna sit on the sidelines and hope uh that uh that that the that the president fails and the country fails, and that they somehow will benefit from this politically, or are they gonna join with us in a bipartisan effort to deal with our problems, and that's what we're waiting to see.
+Is the Republican Party going to take the position that they simply are going to sit on the sidelines and hope that the president fails and the country fails and that they somehow will benefit from this politically?

 Yeah.

-There's not one Republican who wants any fingerprints on the disaster that you and uh the Obama administration are making.
+There's not one Republican who wants any fingerprints on the disaster that you and the Obama administration are making.

 They don't want their fingerprints on it at all.